Quasi-Symmetries of Determinantal Point Processes: Introduction

+The term integrable comes from the connection with the theory of integrable systems discovered by Its, Izergin, Korepin and Slavnov in \cite{IIKS}.

-Under some additional assumptions it is proved that the measure class of the corresponding determinantal measures is preserved, in the continuous case, under the group of diffeomorphisms with compact support (Theorem \ref{main-cont}); in the discrete case, under the group of finite permutations of the phase space (Theorem \ref{main-discr}).
+The main results of this paper, Theorems \ref{main-cont} and \ref{main-discr}, establish that, under some additional assumptions, the measure class of the corresponding determinantal measures is preserved, in the continuous case, under the group of diffeomorphisms with compact support (Theorem \ref{main-cont}); in the discrete case, under the group of finite permutations of the phase space (Theorem \ref{main-discr}).
 The key step in the proof is the equivalence of reduced Palm measures corresponding to different $l$-tuples of points $(p_1, \dots, p_l)$, $(q_1, \dots, q_l)$ in the phase space; the corresponding Radon-Nikodym derivative is the regularized multiplicative functional corresponding to the function

-The Radon-Nikodym derivative thus has the same form for all the processes with integrable kernels; the normalizing constants do, of course, depend on the specific process.
+The Radon-Nikodym derivative thus has similar form for all the processes with integrable kernels; the normalizing constants do, of course, depend on the specific process.

 Olshanski \cite{GO-Adv} proves the quasi-invariance of the Gamma-kernel process by a limit transition from finite-dimensional approximations.
-The argument in this paper is direct: first, it is shown that the Palm subspaces corresponding to conditioning at points $p$ and $q$ are taken one to the other by multiplication by the function $(x-p)/(x-q)$; after which, the proof is completed using a general result of \cite{Buf-umn} (see also \cite{Buf-CIRM}) that multiplying the range of the projection operator $\Pi$ inducing a determinantal measure $\Prob_{\Pi}$ by a function $g$, corresponds, under certain additional assumptions, to taking the product of the determinantal measure $\Prob_{\Pi}$ by the multiplicative functional $\Psi_g$ induced by the function $g$.
+The argument in this paper is direct: first, it is shown that the Palm subspaces corresponding to conditioning at points $p$ and $q$ are taken one to the other by multiplication by the function $(x-p)/(x-q)$; after which, the proof is completed using a general result of \cite{Buf-CIRM}, \cite{Buf-umn} that multiplying the range of the projection operator $\Pi$ inducing a determinantal measure $\Prob_{\Pi}$ by a function $g$, corresponds, under certain additional assumptions, to taking the product of the determinantal measure $\Prob_{\Pi}$ by the multiplicative functional $\Psi_g$ induced by the function $g$.
+The key technical step is the regularization of divergent multiplicative functionals.